 During my years in academia, I have seen all sorts of research papers on model transformation.
 My gut feeling is that, for any model transformation need, there is a technique for that in the literature.
 The question is: to what extent are these techniques adopted?
 I suspect that the most optimistic researchers in the community expected model transformations to become as widespread as compilers.
-Well, they are not.
+Well, they have not.

 I believe the MDE community should rather concentrate on leveraging existing techniques to address concrete limitations in their frameworks.
 In 2018, even something as simple as renaming an element of an Ecore model does not lead to the automatic update of the attached OCL constraints.

 Do not get me wrong—I am guilty myself, as I have published at least four papers on model transformation that did not achieve the impact I wished.
 Perhaps researchers in the community should move to other research topics, which brings me to the following point.

 As a researcher, I enjoyed working with multi-level modeling.
 My intuition is that this technique should be the golden standard for self-adaptive systems.